 - narrowing of blood vessels

 Your doctor will use the findings to help figure out how best to treat your particular condition.

-Depending on the location of the insertion site and the type of arteriogram, you might need to lie on your back or keep a specific body part still for up to several hours after the procedure.
+Depending on the location of the insertion site and the type of arteriogram, you may need to lie on your back or keep a specific body part still for up to several hours after the procedure.

 Your doctor will give you specific instructions regarding physical activity and wound care.
 In general, you should avoid strenuous physical activity for up to a week.
 You should also keep the bandage on the insertion site dry for approximately two days.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Elaine K. Luo, MD

 Published By: Healthline Networks, Inc.